 OVATION Prime Real-Time

-The OVATION Prime Real-Time (OPRT) product is a real-time forecast and nowcast model of auroral power and is an operational implementation of the work by Newell et al (2009).
+The OVATION Prime Real-Time (OPRT) tool is a real-time forecast and nowcast model of auroral power and is a prototype implementation of the work by Newell et al (2009).
 OPRT is run every 5 minutes and the web display automatically refreshes.
 The model output below represents hemispheric power in Geomagnetic coordinates, oriented with local noon at the top.
 Thus, the top half of each polar plot represents magnetic longitudes in daylight and the bottom half represents longitudes in darkness.

 The time (GMT) and total power in Gigawatts (GW) of the latest model run are listed on the top of each plot.